 NAATI translators are not necessary for many private business translation projects, but because NAATI translators have all proven that they have reached an acceptable standard of translation expertise, there is significant benefit from choosing an individual freelancer or a translation agency in Australia that offers NAATI accredited translators.

-NAATI certification is a system used to designate a translator’s or interpreter’s proficiency in Australia.
+The certification of NAATI Australia is a system used to designate a translator’s or interpreter’s proficiency in Australia.
 Two parallel certification pathways are provided for translators and interpreters.
 For those who wish to acquire NAATI translation accreditation, there are three levels of certification.
 Each certificate involves being tested against a number of different descriptors (criteria).
 The descriptors are set out clearly on NAATI’s website so individual translators can check to see where they fit on the scale of certification and understand just what they need to do to reach the level they wish to reach.

 What do you need to become a certified translator?The most important skill, of course, is to be fluent in a LOTE, i.e. a language other than English.
 The level of complexity and fluency needed is quite high.
 In addition to a good standard of fluency, a thorough understanding of the interaction between culture and language and NAATI’s code of ethics is required.
 So, if the question “what is NAATI certification” is asked, the answer is that it is a multi levelled series of proficiencies.